-Calling your MP is easy.
 We’ll connect you through your phone to your MP’s office.
-You won’t likely be able to speak to your MP directly, but you can talk to the constituent assistant or leave a voicemail.
-Easy talking points, to help guide you through the call, are found below and will remain on your screen throughout the call.
+If you don’t speak directly to your MP, you’ll get a constituent assistant or voicemail.
+We’ve made some easy talking points (below) to help guide you through the call.

 - Say who you are (that you live in their riding) and a bit about yourself (e.g., a mother, concerned citizen, scientist, immigrant, Indigenous person, voter, etc.).

-- Explain that even the best oil spill response leaves 80 per cent of spilled oil in the water.
-Shouldn’t we focus on reducing or eliminating transporting oil in coastal areas?
+- Explain that even the “best” oil spill response leaves 80 to 90 per cent of spilled oil in the water.
+Instead we should focus federal spending on reducing or eliminating oil transport in coastal areas.

-- Ask them for a commitment to work in Parliament to stop all new oil and gas infrastructure projects, especially pipelines like Kinder Morgan that will lead to increased tanker traffic.
+- Ask for a commitment to advocate against new oil and gas infrastructure projects, especially pipelines like the Trans Mountain expansion project that will lead to increased tanker traffic.

-- Leave them your name and phone number and ask them to reply to confirm whether they will commit to fighting for real ocean protection.
+- Leave your name and phone number, then ask for a reply confirming their commitment to fight for real ocean protection.

 Tips for the call

-- Use a headset or hands-free — This will give you both hands to take notes about what was said.
+- Use a headset or hands-free.
+It will be easier to take notes about what was said.

-- Be polite but firm — MPs are our elected representatives.
-They will likely be happy to hear from engaged constituents.
-Be polite and direct.
-Make sure to ask for a response.
+- Be polite, but firm.
+MPs are our elected representatives.
+They usually appreciate hearing from engaged and informed constituents.
+Make sure to ask for an official response.